A form reacts to how it's the user is interacting! Not only will it make your business look smarter but it also looks pretty cool.

-Before we proceed make sure that you have weForms pro version installed.
+Before we proceed make sure that you have the weForms pro version installed.
 Sadly, conditional logic for forms is available only in the paid versions.
 Fear not!
 Currently, you can get a license for weForms Personal absolutely FREE.
-Just visit the weForms page and fill-up the form.
+Just visit the weForms page and fill up the form.
 If You face any difficulty we wrote an in-depth article about how to get weForms pro for free.

 It really doesn't get any better than this, right?

 Now, without any further ado, let's dive into the ways in which you can use conditional logic in weForms to fulfill various requirements.